Ohtani, backed by Ward's slam, leads Angels past Tigers 7-5 - WHIZ News

 Los Angeles had a 7-1 lead heading into the eighth, but reliever Mike Mayers allowed four straight Tigers to reach base and didn’t get an out while giving up three runs.

-Raisel Iglesias got the final six outs, but he gave up two run-scoring hits in the eighth and allowed another run on a wild pitch in the ninth before finishing off his 12th save.
+Raisel Iglesias got the final six outs for his 12th save, but he gave up two run-scoring hits in the eighth and allowed another run on a wild pitch in the ninth.

 MANNING’S MOMENT

-The 23-year-old Manning was the ninth overall pick in the 2016 draft out of high school in Sacramento, and the son of a former NBA player progressed steadily through the minors while becoming one of MLB’s top pitching prospects.
+The 23-year-old Manning was the ninth overall pick in the 2016 draft out of high school in Sacramento, and the son of a former NBA player became one of MLB’s top pitching prospects.

 His development stalled last season due to the coronavirus pandemic and a forearm strain, and Manning hadn’t been particularly impressive at Triple-A Toledo this season with an 8.07 ERA and 11 homers allowed in his seven starts.
-But with a rash of pitching injuries and a desire to see what Manning can do at the highest level, the Tigers decided to promote him anyway.
+With a rash of pitching injuries and a desire to see what Manning can do at the highest level, the Tigers promoted him anyway.

+“I was able to put away some of the emotions part of it and not make it bigger than it was,” Manning said.
+“I just felt comfortable, and as the game went on, it kept building.”

-Manning was largely sharp against the Angels, issuing two walks and striking out three.
-The Angels’ only extra-base hit against him was by Kean Wong, whose hustle turned an ordinary single into a double in the second and kick-started a three-hit, two-run rally abetted by poor defense from Manning’s teammates.
+Manning was largely sharp against the Angels, issuing two walks — both to Ohtani — and striking out three.
+He allowed two runs in the second largely thanks to his teammates’ poor defense.

+Manning finished strong in front of dozens of friends and family members — “too many to count,” he said.

+“I’m so happy I was able to debut in my home state,” he added.

 TRAINER’S ROOM

-Tigers: LHP Matthew Boyd, who left his last start with an arm injury, will meet with Dr. Neal S. ElAttrache while Detroit is on the West Coast, manager A.J.
-Hinch said.
+Tigers: LHP Matthew Boyd, who left his last start with an arm injury, will meet with Dr. Neal ElAttrache while Detroit is on the West Coast, Hinch said.

 Angels: 3B Anthony Rendon (triceps) was out of the lineup for the third consecutive game, clearing the way for Rengifo to get a start.